coniks-sys/coniks-go/client/README.md

 Use "coniksclient [command] --help" for more information about a command.
 ```

-##### Create a config file for the client
+### Configure the client

+- Generate the configuration file:
 ```
+⇒  mkdir coniks-client; cd coniks-client
 ⇒  coniksclient init
 ```
+- Ensure the client has the server's *test* public signing key.
+- Edit the configuration file as needed:
-You may have to modify the config file accordingly the location of the server's public keys and the server's addresses.
+    - Replace the `sign_pubkey_path` with the location of the server's public signing key.
+    - Replace the `registration_address` with the server's registration address.
+    - Replace the `address` with the server's public CONIKS address (for lookups, monitoring etc).

+### Run the client

 ##### Register a new name-to-public key mapping with the CONIKS server
 ```